 Climate, Mind, and Behavior Podcast from the Garrison Institute

 Insight Timer is a free meditation app that can be downloaded.
 It’s a wonderful resource if you’re interested in exploring mindfulness to lessen anxious thoughts and sleep better.

-Christine co-hosts Eaarth Feels Podcast, where she and her co-host explore climate change solutions and hope, and read the best articles on climate change on the web.
+For several years, Christine co-hosted the Eaarth Feels Podcast, which focused on having soul-based conversations about climate change and reading the best articles on climate change on the web.